Skip to content Skip to footer

 And, towards the end of articles, a text box integrated into the text (rather than blocking it) shares how the title is independent thanks to us, their readers.
 “It will take you less than a minute and you can do it here today from just €1 a month.”

-Increasingly more publishers are also now building a community and blocking this for non-subscribers.
-This community brings together readers with a shared interest, increasing engagement (particularly frequency of visit and time on page) as well as supporting high retention and lifetime value.
+Increasingly more publishers are also now building a and blocking this for non-subscribers.
+This community brings together readers with a shared interest, increasing engagement (particularly frequency of visit and time on page) as well as supporting high and lifetime value.
 One such example of this is a comment section at the end of content.

 Both elDiario and El Espectador reserve this for subscribers.